iris-GmbH/meta-iris-thirdparty/README.md

 Feel free to integrate this layer into your own Yocto builds.
 Contributions are welcome!

 The Maintainers of this layer focus on supporting the current Yocto LTS release.
-However, feel free to add support for releases layers via pull requests.
+However, feel free to add support for other releases via pull requests.
 In the future we plan to include all currently supported Yocto releases in a CI workflow.